 On April 8, 2021, the Planning Board approved PPS 4-19012 (PGCPB Resolution No. 2021-41) for 356 lots and 41 parcels to support the development of 356 single-family attached dwelling units.
-A variance from Section 25-122(b)(1)(G) of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance was granted as part of that approval for the removal of seven specimen trees.
+A variance from Section 25-122(b)(1)(G) of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) was granted as part of that approval, for the removal of seven specimen trees.
+The property received an automatic certificate of adequacy associated with PPS 4-19012, pursuant to Section 24-4503(a)(1) of the Prince George's County Subdivision Regulations, which became effective on April 1, 2022, and is valid for 12 years from that date, subject to the expiration provisions of Section 24-4503(c) of the Subdivision Regulations.

-The site also has an approved Stormwater Management Concept Plan 59055-2019-00, which is valid through August 16, 2024.